snowcoal/SnowcoalsTools/README.md

 After the base of the city is generated, the houses can then be added and the city pasted in.
 A houseset must be loaded before this can take place.
 To paste the final city, run ```/citygen gencity``` which will paste it at the height of the player

+# TODO

+    Add ability to remove specific houses from houseset, and view houses in houseset Automatically reload chunks and fix lighting after pasting Add permissions support
+    Add support for multiple players running commands at once Extend city size

+# Known issues

+    Making larger (>2000 block) wide cities usually crashes the server One of my test houses gets cutoff by chunk borders, or does not place at all, or places perfectly normally No permissions currently